michaelbui99/RocketMAN/RocketMAN/Assets/Weapons/WeaponSpecs.md

 ## Assumptions
 - Each weapon has a prefab
-- The weapon prefab should contain an AudioSource in it's object root that is to be played when firing the weapon
+- The weapon prefab <strong>must</strong> contains a MonoBehaviour that implements IWeapon at its root

 ## Adding new weapons
 - Create a folder with the weapons name with the following structure: